SteelPh0enix/llama-mgr/README.md

 If the repository has already been pulled, it's updated before proceeding.

 If `--pull-only` option is specified, the process ends here.

+After pulling the source code, `llama-mgr` verifies that the host environment has all the prerequisites installed.
+If not, the command immediately fails with appropriate message.

 Next, `cmake` is called with arguments gathered from defaults, configuration file and CLI, to generate the build files in `$LLAMA_INSTANCE_DIR/build`.